-- Set up traffic management (TM) and mark out site; - Milling of existing bituminous material by road planer; - Jackhammer and compressor for breaking up surfaces not accessible by planer (e.g., around gullies); - Loader/excavator used to collect and move excess material; - Sweeper to collect loose material and provide clean laying surface; - Milled out/excavated materials all taken off site; - Tack/bond coat laid; - Binder material laid and compressed by paver (where required); - Material compacted using a heavy roller; - New bituminous surface course material laid by paver; - Material compacted using a heavy roller; - Mechanical sweeper to collect loose material; - HGV for removal and replacement of material; - Road markings and studs applied where necessary (in accordance with Chapter 5); and - Remove TM and open road.
+- set up traffic management (TM) and mark out site; - milling of existing bituminous material by road planer; - jackhammer and compressor for breaking up surfaces not accessible by planer (e.g., around gullies); - loader/excavator used to collect and move excess material: - sweeper to collect loose material and provide clean laying surface; - milled out/excavated materials all taken off site; - tack/bond coat laid; - binder material laid and compressed by paver (where required); - material compacted using a heavy roller; - new bituminous surface course material laid by paver; - material compacted using a heavy roller; - mechanical sweeper to collect loose material; - HGV for removal and replacement of material; - road markings and studs applied where necessary (in accordance with Chapter 5); - remove TM and open road.

-The works are currently programmed to be completed within the 2022/2023 financial year (October 2022 to March 2023 inclusive).
-However, works may be delayed into the first half of the 2023/2024 financial year (April to September 2023 inclusive).
-Works are expected to be completed over five nights (20:30 - 06:00).
-Traffic management (TM) is currently anticipated to consist of night-time road closure with signed diversion.
-The diversion will add approx. 12.7 km onto existing journeys.
-As the scheme is located on a motorway, pedestrian routes will not be directly impacted by the scheme.
+The works are currently programmed to be completed within the 2022/2023 financial year (February 2023).
+However, works may be delayed into the 2023/2024 financial year (April 2023 to January 2024 inclusive).
+Works are expected to be completed over 1 night (19:30 - 06:00).
+Traffic management (TM) is currently anticipated to consist of a night-time road closure, with a signed diversion in place (route to be confirmed).
+Where required, alternative pedestrian routes will be included in the TM setup.